platformsh/platformsh-docs/docs/src/languages/php/fpm.md

         reserved_memory: 80
 ```

-Note that the minimum value for the `request_memory` key is 10 MB,
+Note that the minimum value for the `request_memory` key is 10 MB
 and the minimum value for the `reserved_memory` key is 70 MB.
 If you set lower values,
 they're automatically overridden with those minimums.